 During your initial feedings, your baby may be able to open his mouth wide enough and suck vigorously enough to draw the nipple far into his mouth and close his gums on the areola, so the flat or inverted nipple may not present a major problem.
 Having someone to help you with latch on and positioning can be very helpful.

 You will want to nurse as soon as possible after birth, and every 2-3 hours after that.
 You want to avoid engorgement, because breast swelling can cause the nipples to flatten out, making them more difficult to grasp.
-(See article on Engorgement for tips on how to avoid this problem).

 During the initial learning period of breastfeeding, try to avoid the use of any artificial nipples.
 Supplement with alternative feeding methods, because the baby who is learning how to nurse, especially on a nipple that isn’t the ideal shape for nursing, is more likely to become nipple confused.
 See article Introducing Bottles and Pacifiers to the Breastfed Baby to get more detailed information on alternate feeding methods.

 If feedings become stressful, stop and comfort your baby.
 Try rocking, swaddling, walking, giving him your finger to suck, or offer him some expressed milk or water or until he settles down.
 You want him to associate feedings with positive feedback, not negative.
 Supplementing your baby or using a nipple shield temporarily is preferable to having a baby who screams every time you open your nursing bra.